-Providing a student centered education is the principle objective of the School of Architecture, including within the "teaching hospital" setting of the Detroit Collaborative Design Center.
-Although a Professor of Practice would most likely not be assigned a full teaching load, it is essential that potential Professors of Practice demonstrate an ability to contribute to the SOA curriculum by conveying key principles in their discipline, by developing fundamental skills in their students, and by inspiring students to excellence.
-Assessment of their performance in the classroom would be similar to the process of assessing other members of the faculty.
-The Professor of Practice will provide evidence of their ability to respond and adjust to the assessment report.
+Providing a student centered education is the principal objective of the School of Architecture and Community Development, including within the "teaching hospital" setting of the Detroit Collaborative Design Center.
+Although a Professor of Practice may or may not be assigned a full teaching load, it is essential that potential Professors of Practice demonstrate an ability to contribute to the SACD curriculum by conveying key principles in their discipline, by developing fundamental skills in their students, and by inspiring students to excellence.
+Documentation of teaching ability is similar to the process of assessing other members of the faculty.